Back

 Set the goal

 Common mistakes to avoid: Unique ideas are great, but they may also turn into traps if unrealistic.
 Apps like Milk the Cow or Pimple Popper won’t make solid business.
-The product should have practical impact in the end even at the expense of ultimate originality.
+The product should have a practical impact in the end even at the expense of ultimate originality.

 Explore the market